-Once ranked among the poorest nations in the world, Botswana is now having one of the fastest growing economies on the planet.
-Owing all its economic powers to the mining and exportation of diamonds, Botswana is the second largest diamond producer in the world.
+Once ranked among the poorest nations in the world, Botswana is now having one of the fastest-growing economies on the planet.
+Owing to all its economic powers to the mining and exportation of diamonds, Botswana is the second-largest diamond producer in the world.
 This puts them at number four on this list of richest countries in Africa.
-Due to the result of poor management and corrupt practices, Botswana GDP fell to the least and ranked them the poorest country some years back, as a result of change in government, less corrupt practices, deliberate use of manpower in a manner of generating more income, natural deposit of coal which serves as raw material for diamond, has placed this country at a focal point of the most rapid and fast-growing nation with a good practices.
+Due to the result of poor management and corrupt practices, Botswana GDP fell to the least and ranked them the poorest country some years back, as a result of change in government, less corrupt practices, deliberate use of manpower in a manner of generating more income, a natural deposit of coal which serves as raw material for diamond, has placed this country at a focal point of the most rapid and fast-growing nation with good practices.

 Gabon is an East African nation that is not densely populated.
-Owing to its large oil deposits, Gabon is one of the world’s largest oil explorer, miner, and exporter.
+Owing to its large oil deposits, Gabon is one of the world’s largest oil explorers, miners, and exporters.
 Developed countries and neighboring Africa countries have been hovering around this country due to her inherent deposit of natural resources, her GDP has been increased owing to large shares and finances coming from countries outside Africa to invest in the oil and gas business in this country, which Is more predominate among the top Africa Countries.

-There’s not much to say about this north African nation.
-They are an oil exporting giant and owe their position on this list to the abundance of this mineral.
-The then president (Gadaffi) has really to see stable and good economy been witnessed by the citizen today.
-The major source of this country has lie solely on the exportation of oil and its derivatives.
+There’s not much to say about this North African nation.
+They are an oil-exporting giant and owe their position on this list to the abundance of this mineral.
+The then-president (Gadaffi) has really to see stable and good economy been witnessed by the citizen today.
+The major source of this country has lie solely in the exportation of oil and its derivatives.

 With an economy based heavily on mineral mining and exportation.
 Namibia is the world’s largest producer of uranium.
 With inputs from diamond exportation and with a population of fewer than 3 million people.
 Population density which always served as a deterring factor to economic growth was totally absent in Namibia, production of raw material for nuclear equipment, explosive and other ammunition, in which most developed countries invest in preparation for III world war.
 This has increased the GDP of this small country but in stature and economy well developed.

-Completely landlocked by South Africa, Eswatini makes the 10th position basically due to its agricultural industry.
+Completely landlocked by South Africa, Eswatini makes the 12th position basically due to its agricultural industry.
 With less than 2 million people, Eswatini is heavily dependent on subsistence farming.
-As a country who has no seaport, where goods can be imported or exported by sea, this has placed them at the 10th position, as this country believes in economic diversification but due to natural phenomenon.
+As a country that has no seaport, where goods can be imported or exported by sea, this has placed them at the 12th position, as this country believes in economic diversification but due to natural phenomenon.

 Known for their oil, Angola is the second largest oil producer on the continent.
 Angola also enjoys inputs from the agriculture and mining industries but has an economy that is predominantly based on oil exportation.